virtuozzo/cloudscripting-docs/docs/reference/handling-custom-errors.md

 }
 ```

-In all the other cases, i.e. when a custom error is not predefined within the `errorHandler` block, the default pop-up window is *error* containing an output message.
+In all the other cases, i.e. when a custom error is not predefined within the `errorHandler` block, the default pop-up window type is *error* with an output message.